 - Lowest altitude: 3,600 m/ 11,808 ft.

-Of course, I Will have a coca tea and then a good hearty breakfast to regenerate from yesterday’s hike.
+Of course, good hearty breakfast to regenerate from yesterday’s hike.
 We’ll start off with a 45-minute hike until reaching two archaeological complexes “Runkurakay” and “Sayacmarka”.
 You’ll have the opportunity to explore and take photographs.